Focus

 Consider the import and content of a resume.
 The essence of an applicant’s work history, education, professional training, and other relevant data must be contained within one or two pages.
-If this seems a daunting task for the applicant, consider the onus placed upon the hiring manager.
+If this seems a daunting task for the applicant or a NJ resume writer, consider the onus placed upon the hiring manager.
 He or she is compelled to sift through a multitude of resumes in order to distill the sea of candidates down to a relatively small pool.
 Even with the use of talent acquisition management software, the hiring manager’s task is enormous.

 Make that manager’s task easier, and you’ll increase your potential for interviews.